 Next comes the price.
 This should obviously not be a leading factor over the other two when making a purchase that can doom or save your entire wardrobe, but it’s important to look at the product’s price in correlation with its effectiveness and longevity.
 It’s typically perfectly fine to buy a more expensive product if you know that it will last much longer, it will cover a greater area, and it will be more effective at its job.

 The design is also something you should always consider.
 A poor design can include sharp edges that can harm your clothes, for example.
 It can also mean that the cedar blocks, cylinders, balls, and other such items are of an impractical shape or size for your drawers and shelves.
-A poor design on a sachet or a pouch can also often lead to a breakage and a spilling of the contents.
+Poor design on a sachet or a pouch can also often lead to breakage and spilling of the contents.

 There’s also the scent of the natural moth repellent.
-Often time similar sounding products like essential oil moth repelling pouches, for example, can have a drastically different smell.
-That’s because they can have a different ratio of their ingredients, they can be of a different age and quality, and they can be intended for different lengths of time.
-As a result of that, a lot of scents can be completely intolerable for some customers, even though others have liked them.
+Often time similar-sounding products like essential oil moth repelling pouches, for example, can have a drastically different smell.
+That’s because they can have a different ratio of their ingredients, they can be of different age and quality, and they can be intended for different lengths of time.
+As a result, many scents can be completely intolerable for some customers, even though others have liked them.
 It’s always advisable to consult with your entire family about the smell of a product before making a purchase.

 Once you have the pouches set and ready, all you need is to put some ingredients in them.
 Things such as cedar chips, lavender, spearmint, thyme, rosemary, cloves, cinnamon, tansy, ginger, citronella, and others, can all form a nice mix that will repel clothes moths and most other common home pests.
 You can buy such dried herbs from any local natural foods store or buy them in bulk from any good online herbal shop.